justlife4x4/Secured-Monitor/index.md

 5) Donot harm the box / the testing environment.

-6) If you want to reset the box drop a mail at `aakashadhikari786@gmail.com`
+6) If you want to reset the box drop a mail at `aadhikar@students.solano.edu`

 7) Start with the following piece of code